 Program Management presents unique challenges in leadership as the primary team members are elite leaders.
 Programs are responsible for managing multiple projects, and operational efforts, to achieve benefits not available by managing projects separately.
-Therefore, Program Managers will set the vision, balance budget, resources, and schedules across projects, and manage the Project Managers to achieve the overall program benefits.
+Therefore, Program Managers will set the vision, balance budgets, resources, and schedules across projects, and manage the Project Managers to achieve the overall program benefits.

 An elite (Project Manager) is considered to be a project team member with intelligence, talent, power, networked wealth, and usually individuals who have plenty of options providing them with a strong sense of self and of independence.
 Elites have built up their own loyal set of followers, and constituents who trust, believe, support, and choose to follow them.
 They operate outside of norms and standards and are often considered “special” as far as rules go.